Palestinians: autopsy shows live bullet killed teen during anti-Israel protest

 The demonstration that Thahr and Nuwara attended was at times violent, with Palestinian youths hurling stones at the Israeli forces.
 But the security cameras suggested there was no stone throwing going on when the two teenagers were shot.

-Israeli Defense Minister Moshe Yaalon has suggested the surveillance video might have been doctored.
+Israeli Defence Minister Moshe Yaalon has suggested the surveillance video might have been doctored.
 The human rights groups that distributed the material denied that.

 Reporting by Ali Sawafta and Nidal al-Mughrabi; Writing by Allyn Fisher-Ilan, Editing by Jeffrey Heller